ale-novo/xpradar/radar/README.md

-2019/12/17 Reto Stockli

 This is OpenGC adapted for X-Plane by use of a new TCP/IP data plugin between X-Plane and OpenGC called XPSERVER.
 The plugin allows to transfer X-Plane internal and plane specific data.
 The code has been tested on OSX 10.6 and on Ubuntu 18.04

-The OpenGC code is based on OpenGC Version 0.55 and 0.57 by D. Shelton (http://opengc.sourceforge.net) and is distributed under the GPL framework with limitations as described in Copyright.txt

 I have removed the cmake dependency and implemented a standard gnu configure/autoconf/automake toolset.
 Also, several of the codes were cleaned from warnings and the xplane datasource was completely remodeled,